 I hounded her for at least a year for her recipe but to no avail.
 All I knew was that it was full of pork and green chiles.
 Keep in mind this was before computers, Google search options and the wealth of resources we have at our fingertips current day.

-With that said, this Pork Green Chili recipe has developed into my own, with countless tweaks since 1979.
-And has turned into an award winning Hatch Green Chili Recipe.
+With that said, this Colorado Green Chili recipe has developed into my own.
+With countless tweaks and testing, has turned into an award winning Hatch Green Chili Recipe.

 - Pork: Bone In pork shoulder roast BUTT Roast.
 Note: Bone in pork shoulder roasts are typically sold in 7 – 8 pound packages.

-- Bacon Grease Drippings will be used to add flavor when cooking onions.
+- Bacon Grease Drippings will be used for additional flavor when cooking onions.

-- Chile vs Chili: Please note this recipe calls for Chili powder seasoning (with an i) and Chile powder.
-Chili seasoning is a blend of spices used to make Tex-Mex style Chili Soups.
+- Chile vs Chili: Please note this recipe calls for Chili powder seasoning (with an i) and New Mexico Chimayo Chile Powder.
+Chili seasoning is a blend of spices used to make Tex-Mex style chili soups like my recipe for Cowboy Chili .
 Chile powder (with an “e”) is a single blend red chile powder.
 Chimayo Chile Powder is recommended, or use any New Mexico ground chile powder.
-To learn more, check out my article Chili vs. Chile.
+To learn more, check out my article What Is Chile Powder.

-- Southwest Spices: Cumin, Coriander, Mexican Oregano, Smoked Paprika.
+- Spices: Cumin, Coriander, Mexican Oregano, Smoked Paprika.
 Use coriander seed or ground coriander.

 - Hatch Chile Peppers, roasted, cleaned and chopped.

-- Lime Wedges: Serving Hatch Green Chili with Pork with a squeeze of lime will brighten flavor.
+- Lime Wedges: The acidity from a squeeze of lime will enhance and brighten the flavor.

-- Step 1: Remove the pork roast from package and pat dry with a paper towel.
+- Step 1: Pat the pork roast dry with a paper towel.
 Use a large skillet to heat oil.
 Season both sides of the pork roast with salt.
 Add oil to the hot skillet, once oil is hot, add the pork roast and sear on both sides until golden browned.
 About 5 minutes per side.

 - Step 3: When the pork roast is cool enough to handle, use a large sheet pan, or disposable foil pan and use two forks, or hands, to shred the meat.
 Discard any large pieces of fat and the bone.

-- Step 4: Discard the grease from the pan.
-Leave a couple of tablespoons of the fat from the pork roast, or use bacon drippings.
+- Step 4: Leave a couple of tablespoons of the fat from the pork roast, or use bacon drippings.
 Heat the Dutch oven, add the onion and cook until soft, about 5 minutes .
 Add the garlic and cook until fragrant, about 30 seconds to 1 minute.
 Add salt, coriander, cumin, oregano, chile powder, chili seasoning and smoked paprika.
 Stir just long enough to warm spices until fragrant.
 About 30 seconds.
+Blooming the spices is a trick I learned in Culinary School.
+It truly brings out the best in the flavors.

 - Step 5: Prepare the green chiles by chopping off the tops, splitting them open.
 Use the back of a paring knife to scraping out seeds.
 Chop into bite sized pieces and add to the Dutch Oven along with the tomatoes, shredded pork roast and chicken broth.